-Harvard Law School Food Law and Policy Clinic, MA
+Photo Credit: Harvard Law School Food Law and Policy Clinic, MA

 Every five years, the Claneil Foundation identifies an emerging “critical issue” to support in its grant making.
 Currently, the Critical Issue Fund supports efforts related to the prevention, reduction and the recovery of wasted food.
 The Foundation is particularly interested in cutting-edge approaches that are timely, demonstrate potential for significant impact and can serve as a model for others.
 Organizations located in the Mid-Atlantic and New England states of the U.S. are eligible to submit a letter of intent.
-(Organizations serving communities outside of this geographic area may apply if invited by a Claneil Foundation board member.)

-Critical Issue grants are multi-year grants (2 years), and range from $50,000 - $100,000 per year.
+Critical Issue grants are multi-year grants (2 years), and can range from $50,000 - $75,000 per year.
 Annual funding disbursements to grantee organizations are determined based on performance demonstrated in yearly reporting.
 Organizations located in the Mid-Atlantic and New England states of the U.S. are eligible to submit a letter.
 We do not award funding for international projects or capital campaigns.

 Current and Past Critical Issues of Interest to the Foundation

 Food waste occurs in homes, in institutions, in businesses, and on farms.
 A report released by the ReFED group in 2016, states that up to 40% of the food produced in the country is being wasted, while one in seven Americans is food insecure.
 Food waste not only causes major economic losses, it also impacts climate, water, land use, and biodiversity.
 Click here to see a list of grantees focused on food waste.

 Health & Environmental Impacts of Fracking (2011 – 2015)